 *There are entry requirements for the IB Middle Years Program (IBMYP), the IB Diploma program preparatory courses offered in middle school grades 6-8 and in high school grades 9 and 10.
 In order to continue to the IB Diploma program in eleventh grade, a student must progressively schedule coursework so that specific course requirements are met prior to the eleventh grade.
-Prerequisite courses for the IB Diploma program (grades 11 & 12) are as follows: English 9; English 10; Geometry; Algebra II; Earth/Environmental Science and/or Biology; Chemistry and/or Physics; World History; Civics and Economics; and Language B (e.g., French, German, or Spanish) at Level III.
+Prerequisite courses for the IB Diploma program (grades 11 & 12) are as follows: English 9; English 10; Geometry; Algebra II or Math II and Math III; Earth/Environmental Science and/or Biology; Chemistry and/or Physics; World History; Civics and Economics; and a World Language (e.g., French, German, or Spanish) at Level III.
 Rising eleventh grade students who apply for the IB magnet program must be able to meet these requirements in order to submit an application and must meet the requirements prior to enrollment in the program.
 (CMS Board Policy regulation JCA-R)

 Magnet Continuation and Academic Progress